 Though surrounded by Mormon settlements, Silver Reef never had a Mormon Church, rather, the Catholic Church was the only one in town, a building they allowed the Presbyterians to use for services.
 A school was also built that other denominations used for services and where the community also held public meetings and celebrations.
 The building was moved to nearby Leeds in the early 1900s.

-However, Silver Reef endured, centered within a six mile area of active mines, from which came more than a million dollars in ore each year.
+However, Silver Reef endured, centered within a six-mile area of active mines, from which came more than a million dollars in ore each year.
 But its demise was on its way.
-In late 1881, silver prices dropped world wide, the mines were filling with water at rate faster than the workers could pump it out, and mine owners began to lower wages.
+In late 1881, silver prices dropped worldwide, the mines were filling with water at a rate faster than the workers could pump it out, and mine owners began to lower wages.

 Most miners could no longer afford to stay and began to move.
 By 1884, most of the area mines had closed and Silver Reef was quickly becoming a ghost town.
 By 1890, less than 200 people remained in the area and the following year, the last mine shut down, though ore continued to be brought out of the area for the next decade.
 Over the years, Silver Reef produced about 25 million dollars worth of ore.